 Polls, surveys, and quizzes can be anonymous or not.
 By openly requiring students to share their ideas on results such as a debate or open discussion would increase the interactives of the activity.
 Students can also be tasked to create questions and grade their own surveys and quizzes for an added layer of participation within the presentation.

-Polls, surveys & quizzes with technology: Many classroom management software such as Google Classroom has built-in tools to create polls, surveys, and quizzes along with assignments, communication, and other educational features.
+Polls, surveys, and quizzes with technology: Many classroom management software such as Google Classroom has built-in tools to create polls, surveys, and quizzes along with assignments, communication, and other educational features.
 Once submitted the collection and grading is instantaneous.
 The results can be shared easily to the student both individually or as a group.

 Gamifying your interactive presentation: By integrating into the presentation links to applications like ClassCraft or Kahoot a teacher can quickly launch an interactive digital game.
 These applications help teachers tailor their own games by adding their questions, facts, and materials for individuals, small teams or the whole class to participate.